spacebotwar/server-perl/docs/api/user/index.md

 You can validate/refresh your existing client code.
 If valid the server will return the same Client Code.
 If not valid it will return a new one.

-If you do not supply a Client code, then you will get a new one.
+If you do not supply a Client code, or your code is invalid, then you will get a new one.

 RESPONSE
 --------